-- determines the vision, mission and strategy of the Exchange; - is responsible for strategic oversight of the Exchange and long-term sustainable development; - establishes strategic goals and key performance indicators.
+- determines the vision, mission and strategy of the Exchange; - is responsible for strategic oversight of the Exchange and long-term sustainable development; - establishes strategic goals and key performance correlated with the strategic planning cycle and ongoing business cycles.
+When preparing the work schedule. proposals of members of the Supervisory Board and senior executives on priority issues are taken into account.